 One of the most popular options for pool contractors and hardscape contractors when it comes to pavement surfacing is block paving.
 Block paving offers a variety of materials, including concrete, clay, and recycled plastic, making it suitable for exterior pavement applications.
 It provides a wide range of shapes, sizes, colors, and textures, allowing for personalized landscape designs.
 For the past three decades, landscape contractors have favored block paving, and in this article, we will provide a brief guide on how you can use adjacent paving blocks in your landscape design and the benefits that each option offers.

-Keep reading below to learn everything you should know about paving blocks and how personalized and professional landscape design in Orange County can make your outdoor living area stand out.
+Keep reading to learn everything you need to know about paving blocks and how personalized and professional landscape design in Orange County can enhance your outdoor living area.